 Running sinker fishing rig

-Thread a small running sinker through the mainline shown in blue.
+Thread a small running sinker through the mainline, as shown in blue.
 Tie a small barrel swivel to the end allowing the sinker to run up the mainline freely.
 On the other end of the swivel add 50cm of fluorocarbon leader ( shown in grey ).
 Finished with a small long shank hook.

 Paternoster Rig